raguay/BulletinBoard/README.md

 mask build
 ```

+The mask script file will also package the default dialogs for the user to use.
+If you use the wails build command to make the binary, you would need to copy the `./dialogs` directory contents to your `~/.config/bulletinboard/dialogs` directory to use them.

 The executable file will be created in the `build/bin` directory.
-I've only used this program on a macOS system.

 To run the development environment, you type:

 ```sh
 wails dev
 ```

+Alternatively, you can install and use the builds in the releases page.
+I've only used this program on a macOS system, but it should build and run okay on other OSes.
+I hopefully will make some builds for Windows and Linux soon.

+## Using BulletinBoard

 ## Articles about BulletinBoard